lgeurts/lgeurts.github.io/about.md

 Hi, I am a self-employed DevOps & Infrastructure Engineer, living in the central north of France.

 This website serves as a memory dump for configuring a new BL Linux setup.
 What else?
-I am interested in 'too' many things, ranging from science to history, web development, linux, windows performance tracing, amazon cloud, kendo and kenjutsu, CSGO gaming, traveling and learning foreign languages, and more.
+I am interested in 'too' many things, ranging from science to history, web development with ruby, linux, windows performance tracing, amazon cloud, kendo and kenjutsu, CSGO gaming, traveling and learning foreign languages, and more.
 My hobbies can really be distilled down to one thing: learning.

 Guess that's all.
 If you like this site, you can follow me on my Twitter [@lgeurts](https://twitter.com/lgeurts), or send a connection request on [LinkedIn](https://www.linkedin.com/in/lucgeurts).